 From cutting π with scissors to writing your own pi-ku—a haiku about π—here are five easy activities exploring π that you can do at home with minimal preparation.

 What is π anyway?
 Divide any circle’s circumference by its diameter; the answer (whether for a pie plate or a planet) is always approximately 3.14, a number we represent with the Greek letter π.
 Keep calculating π’s digits with more and more accuracy—as mathematicians have been doing for 4,000 years—and you’ll discover they go on literally forever, with no pattern.

-As of 2019, π has been calculated to 31.4 trillion digits.
+As of 2021, π has been calculated to 62.8 trillion digits by Team DAVIS of the University of Eastern Switzerland.
 Test your memorization skills, and see how far you can go.